asyncapi/website/pages/blog/event-driven-api-documentation-made-simple-clientside-rendering.md

 This was only a sample of what could be done.
 AsyncAPI can do a lot more.
 Check out the [AsyncAPI documentation](https://www.asyncapi.com/docs/tutorials/getting-started/asyncapi-documents) for more information on how to generate docs.

-I hope that you liked this quick guide through AsyncAPI Client-Side documents generation.
+I hope you liked this quick guide about the AsyncAPI client side document generation.

 Till next time 👋.